 Jeff Guerrero – Teaching Artist, Digital

 With more than 20 years of experience in print design and publication, Jeff brings his skills and experience to MCG Youth & Arts’ Digital studio.
 A graduate of the Art Institute of Pittsburgh and Point Park University, Jeff holds degrees in visual communication and applied corporate communication.
 He specializes in Adobe publishing software and especially enjoys laser cutting and engraving.
 Jeff designs the annual NCECA Journal, a 200-page illustrated ceramics publication.
 He also founded an internationally renowned bicycle magazine, played in punk bands for over a decade, and has traveled extensively pursuing his interests in food, ceramics, and culture.
 Jeff was recently recognized as the Japan America Society of Pennsylvania’s 2018 volunteer of the year.

 Claira is a contemporary painter and educator living and working in Pittsburgh, Pennsylvania.
 She holds an MFA in painting from Edinboro University and a BFA in studio art from Indiana University of Pennsylvania.
 She has been featured in issue 13 of “Create!
 Magazine,” volume 38 of “Studio Visit Magazine,” issue 11 of “Fresh Paint Magazine,” as well as various regional publications.
 She has completed residencies at SparkBox Studio in Picton, Ontario, Canada and the Vermont Studio Center in Johnson, Vermont.
-Claira currently works as a teaching artist in design at MCG Youth & Arts.
+Claira currently works as the Program Coordinator at MCG Youth & Arts.
 She is a lover of animals, magick, nature, good music, tea, and a fine cup of coffee.